Welcome to the 16 Days of Allyship. This year, our focus in Melbourne’s west brings together two key approaches – allyship and the involvement of men.

 Over these 16 days, we will introduce more aspects of being an ally and provide practical things you can do to begin your allyship journey.

-On Day 1, we invite you to hear from these men who have begun their allyship journey.
+We invite you to hear from these men who have begun their allyship journey.
 Will you start yours?

 Things I can do today to be an ally

 Watch the ‘Tips for Allyhood’ video.
 Reflect on one story that most spoke to you.

 Invite another man to find out more about being an ally during this 16 days.

 Share the ‘Tips for Allyhood’ video.

 Allyship has long been used in anti-discrimination campaigns (especially in racism and LGBTQIA+ rights).
 There is strong evidence backing it as a way to create change.